romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 # Batch Apex
 Batch Apex is a powerful Salesforce feature that allows you to process large jobs efficiently.
 It's designed to handle thousands or even millions of records, making it ideal for data cleansing, archiving, or any operation that requires the processing of a massive amount of data.
-The max number of batch executions is 250000 per day.
+The max number of batch executions is 2,50,000 per day.

 ## Key Features
 * Batch Apex processes records asynchronously in batches.
 * Each batch is processed using the same execution logic defined in the batch class.
 * Batch Apex is an excellent solution when dealing with large datasets, as it can break down the job into manageable chunks.

+## Types of batch apex
+1. Query Locator
+2. Iterator

 ## Advantages
 1. Governor Limits: Each batch execution starts with a new set of governor limits, providing better control over resource usage.